Supply Chain Strategy

 We strive to maintain a sustainable supply chain that conforms to the highest environmental and social standards and hold ourselves accountable via high ethical expectations and robust compliance.

 Our Supplier Code of Conduct sets out our expectation that SGH suppliers will engage in ethical business practices and remain in compliance with applicable laws and regulations.
-All suppliers must meet the requirements of our SGH Supplier Code of Conduct before we will conduct business with them.
+All suppliers must meet the requirements of our SGH Supplier Code of Conduct before we conduct business with them.

 Human Rights In Our Supply Chain